wangzhenj321/Python-Manual/blog/the_python_library_reference/generic_operating_system_services/argparse.md

 Define how a single command-line argument should be parsed.

+> When `parse_args()` is called, optional arguments will be identified by the `-` prefix, and the remaining arguments will be assumed to be positional.

 | Parameters | Description |
 | --- | --- |
 | name or flags | Either a name or a list of option strings, e.g. `foo` or `-f, --foo`. |